sangleshubham/circuit-breaker-for-micro-services/README.md

 3. **Verify services are running**
    - Check the console logs for messages like “Health Service is up.”
    - Test endpoints via a browser or [curl](https://curl.se/).
-For example, `curl http://localhost:3002/updateHealth` triggers a health check and update the redis.
+For example, `curl http://localhost:3000/sendDataToNotificationService` triggers a api call to notification service.
+   - If response is correct then the notification service is up.
+If the service is down the API call will be skipped.

 ---